akishichinibu/aws-policies/README.md

 # aws-policy-types

-A package contains type definition of AWS policies (ARN, Actions, etc), help you to write IAM definition in your code.
+A package contains type definition of AWS policies (ARN, Actions, etc), help you to write IAM definition in your code with typing-check.

 ## Getting Started